1926 (21st April)

 1957 (27th February)

-Prince Philip, Duke of Edinburgh was granted the style HRH.
+Prince Philip, Duke of Edinburgh was granted the style His Royal Highness (HRH).

-Lord Altrincham published a criticism of the Queen stating that she was out of touch with the people.
-As a result Elizabeth made several changes.
+John Grigg, Lord Altrincham published a criticism of the Queen stating that she was out of touch with the people.
+As a result she made several changes including stopping the annual presentation of debutantes.

 1958 (26th July)